-In order to investigate the effect of using dictogloss and jigsaw tasks through Telegram on the learners' learning of 'if-clauses', a grammar post-test was administered.
-The same as the pre-test, it contained 25 multiple choice reshuffled items taken from the same website (www.first-English.org) and concentrated on the target structure, i.e., 'if-clauses'.
+To investigate the effect of using dictogloss and jigsaw tasks via Telegram on learners' acquisition of 'if-clauses', a grammar post-test was administered.
+Similar to the pre-test, it contained 25 multiple-choice reshuffled items taken from the same website (www.first-English.org) and focused on the target structure, i.e., 'if-clauses'.
 The reliability coefficient of the post-test was calculated as 0.79, implying a logical level of consistency measure (Farhady et al., 19994).
 Both the pre-test and post-test were designed to assess a comprehensive range of grammatical structures, including conditional sentences, which were the focus of our study.
 This ensured that the tests covered relevant areas of grammar that learners were expected to master.
-We also considered contextual factors that might have influenced test performance, such as testtaking conditions.
-Efforts were made to maintain consistent conditions for both the pretest and post-test to minimize external influences on test scores.
-It is noteworthy that the validity of the pre-and post-tests of grammar was ensured by three experienced M.A colleagues who majored in Teaching English as a Foreign Language (TEFL).
+We also considered contextual factors that might have influenced test performance, such as test-taking conditions.
+Efforts were made to maintain consistent conditions for both the pre-test and post-test to minimize external influences on test scores.
+It is noteworthy that the validity of the pre- and post-tests of grammar was ensured by three experienced M.A. colleagues who majored in Teaching English as a Foreign Language (TEFL).